By Brenda L. Peterson, The Layoff Lady

 The good news?
 You can keep your same coverage.
 The bad news?
 The cost may knock you back.
 Now, you'll pay the total price for your coverage instead of your employer helping offset the cause.
 For example, while working, you may have spent $500 a month for your family’s healthcare coverage, and with COBRA, you will now likely pay thousands of dollars a month for that same coverage.

-Become a Dependent on Someone Else's Employer Plan
+A Dependent on Someone Else's Employer Plan

 Depending on your age and personal situation, you may have the option to be added to someone else’s employer-sponsored healthcare coverage.
 Here are two common scenarios: